Skip to main content

 Consider the common biometric screening.
 On the surface, it provides numbers a blood pressure reading, a cholesterol level, a glucose measurement.
 From a clinical perspective, these are primary indicators of your metabolic and cardiovascular function.
 A high blood pressure reading is a direct signal from your circulatory system under stress, a potential precursor to heart disease.

 Elevated blood glucose points toward insulin resistance, the physiological state that precedes type 2 diabetes.
 These screenings are not for general well-being; they are diagnostic tools.
 They are designed to detect the earliest signs of dysfunction, allowing for intervention long before a condition becomes chronic and debilitating.
-This act of early detection is the very essence of disease prevention, which is why such screenings are designated as and, consequently, receive favorable tax treatment within a structure.
+This act of early detection is the very essence of disease prevention, which is why such screenings are designated as medical care and, consequently, receive favorable tax treatment within a wellness program structure.

 The Language of Your Endocrine System